 Joe Lieberman and his Medicare Gift: The senator from Connecticut and his Senate colleague, Tom Coburn of Oklahoma, have proposed a package of changes to Medicare that affect all seniors.
 Many advocacy groups aren’t keen on those ideas, which have gotten little attention.
 On the surface some of them sound OK, like capping out-of-pocket expenses and creating a single deductible for all services.
 But deeper examination shows that the millions of seniors who have Medigap policies will have to pay out-of-pocket $3750 right off the bat before their policies would pay a dime.
 It’s part of the drive to make patients have “more skin in the game.”
 That is, require them to pay more for their care.
 Lieberman and Coburn also want to beef up the means-testing people for in the program—making those with higher incomes pay more for their medical and drug coverage (Parts B and D).
 Experts fear that as more and more seniors with higher incomes pay more, they will lose support for Medicare and opt out of the program in favor of private market coverage.
 That, of course, would provide business opportunities for Lieberman’s constituents, the big insurance companies headquartered in his state.
 Lots for the press to explore amid all the talk of vouchers and privatizing Medicare!

 Revisiting the Man in the Middle: Another in a continuing conversation between Campaign Desk and Jermey Devor, a man with five kids who earns the U.S. median income of around $49,000 and lives in Salem, Illinois, right in the middle of the country.
 The health reform law will not help Devor.
 The rules are designed to exclude him from government help paying his premiums.
 Nor will he or his wife and kids be able to buy an insurance policy in one of the new state shopping services.
 Devor has insurance from his employer, but the deductibles and coinsurance result in high medical bills he still has to pay.
 He also struggles to pay the premiums, and finally he took his wife and kids off the employer’s policy.
 His wife is uninsured and will probably stay uninsured when health reform takes effect.
 His kids qualified for a state program.
 Larry Levitt, a senior vice president at the Kaiser Family Foundation, explained Devor’s dilemma.
 “The upside (of the law) is that people didn’t have to change their coverage.
 The downside is that families who can’t afford employer coverage or the coverage is inadequate will not be helped by the new law.
 They will be people in the lower-to-middle income range who will be affected.”
-Stay tuned for more about the Devors.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+Stay tuned for more about the Devors.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.
 Tags: 2011, best of, CJR, lists, Trudy Lieberman